pchrszon/ec-closet-support/README.md

-# Conflict-of-Interest Detection using CLOSET and Easy Chair
+# Conflict-of-Interest Detection using CLOSET and EasyChair

 Handling conflicts of interest (CoI) is an integral part of the reviewing process for journal and conference submissions.
 CoI can be detected